ConSol-Monitoring/omd-consol-de/content/en/blog/insights/2025-02-27-alloy-win-loki.md

 url prefix = /alloy

 ```
-This config tells snclient to start (and eventually restart) Grafana Alloy.
+This config instructs snclient to start (and eventually restart) Grafana Alloy.

-Next, go to the [download page](https://github.com/grafana/alloy/releases), download *alloy-windows-amd64.exe.zip*, unpack it and move the extracted file *alloy-windows-amd64.exe* to *C:\Program Files\nclient\exporter*.
+Next, go to the [Grafana Alloy release page](https://github.com/grafana/alloy/releases), download *alloy-windows-amd64.exe.zip*, unpack it and move the extracted *alloy-windows-amd64.exe* to *C:\Program Files\snclient\exporter*.
-Then create a folder *C:\Program Files\snclient\alloy* and put the file *windows_event.alloy* inside.
-The contents of this file are:
+Then, create a folder *C:\Program Files\snclient\alloy* and add the file *windows_event.alloy* with the following content:
 ```
 loki.source.windowsevent "application"  {
     eventlog_name = "Application"